 When engaging with children and adults at risk on behalf of the Young Fabians, volunteers and elected representatives are considered to be acting in a position of trust.
 A relationship of trust can be described as one in which one party is in a position of power or influence over the other by virtue of their work or the nature of their activity.
+It is important that volunteers and elected representatives understand the subtle and sometimes unintentional ways in which power and influence can manifest in political organisation, and act to understand the consequences of any relationships that arise.
 It is vital for any person in a position of trust to understand the power this can give them over those they work or

 volunteer with or represent and the responsibility they must exercise as a consequence of this relationship.

 Children aged sixteen or seventeen years old can legally consent to sexual activity but they may still be relatively immature emotionally.
 It is essential that volunteers and elected representatives who are in a position of trust recognise this vulnerability and make sure it is not exploited.
 Volunteers and elected representatives must not engage in sexual activity or allow a sexual relationship to develop with any member under the age of eighteen years old.
 Any behaviour which might allow a sexual relationship to develop between the person in a position of trust and a child or young person must be avoided.